dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 ## Fusion Cache

-Fusion cache approach is used
+Fusion cache approach is used.

 If no distributed cache is used, fusion cache use memory cache.
 Nevertheless, fusion cache is very efficient and easy to use.
 If distributed cache is used, fusion cache use the combination of memory and distributed caching (prefer to use redis for distributed cache).